OpenCouncilData/Platform/src/developers.md

 * The database with all features in it is called `test`.
 * There is a [view](https://console.bluemix.net/docs/services/Cloudant/api/creating_views.html#views-mapreduce-) called `features` which returns every feature.
-* Each feature has an attribute called `topic` which contains the topic id (shown next to the name of the topic, in this platform).
+* Each feature in this view has an attribute called `topic` which contains the topic id (shown next to the name of the topic, in this platform).
 * There is an [index](https://console.bluemix.net/docs/services/Cloudant/api/design_documents.html#indexes) on that attribute, called `topics`.

 You can thus fetch all features for a topic like this: